mathworks/Simscape-Hybrid-Electric-Vehicle-Model/docs/unit-test.md

 in an isolated manner.
-There is also a project-level unit test which automatically finds component-level and system-level unit tests and runs them all in one go.
+There is also a project-level unit test which automatically finds component-level and system-level tests and runs them all in one go.

+As a first step of automatic testing, the tests run models and scripts just to check that they run without errors.
+The correctness of simulation results is not checked automatically.
+For now, live scripts in `testcases` folders are used to run simulations and visually inspect the plots of simulation results.

 The result of unit tests is stored in two ways.
 One is _a test summary in XML_.